Custard Cream Blondies – Fudgy, Buttery & Easy to Make

 The Equipment

+I absolutely love the simplicity of this recipe especially the minimal washing up that it makes.
 If you prefer you can make this with a stand mixer but I make my blondies by hand and use one mixing bowl and a balloon whisk.
+You’ll also need something to bake the blondies in.
+A brownie pan is best; either an 8×8 inch square tin or a 10×7 rectangle tin.

-Slices of blondie topped with golden biscuits
+Slices of custard cream blondie topped with whole custard cream biscuits

 How to make Custard Cream blondies

-Full measurements and instructions can be found on the printable recipe card at the bottom of the page
+Full measurements and instructions can be found on the printable recipe card

 I’ve already said how deliciously easy and quick to make these blondies are; so here’s how you make them…